smartdevicelink/sdl_evolution/README.md

 ---

-#### iOS SDK: 5.3.0
+#### iOS SDK: 6.0.0
 **Expected Release Date**: June 29, 2018

-**Contents**: This release will focus on bug fixes and making integration easier for application developers.
-Contents of this release can be tracked on the [iOS 5.3.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/8).
+**Contents**: This major release will include additional Screen Manager components, and also hide Transport, Protocol and Proxy layers by making them private.
+Contents of this release can be tracked on the [iOS 6.0.0 Project Page](https://github.com/smartdevicelink/sdl_ios/projects/8).

+---

+#### Core: 4.6.0
+**Expected Release Date**: September 28, 2018

+**Contents**: The details of this release are currently being finalized, and this document will be updated once the details have been confirmed.
+Contents of this release will be tracked on the [Core 4.6.0 Project Page](https://github.com/smartdevicelink/sdl_core/projects/10).

 ---